22 October 2019 at 12:00AM

 I look back on my “ah-ha” moment with gratitude that I found both a strong career path and a model for professional development in project management.

+2) What is your favorite project that you worked on or would like to work on?
 My current projects are focused largely within the BJC hospitals.
 These have been the most rewarding projects of my career.
 My work focuses on improving the efficiency and accuracy of our processes to get medical supplies to our clinical teams.
 The work takes me all throughout the hospitals, from the loading dock and warehouses to the patient floors.
 This has been incredibly meaningful for me, seeing the tangible impact of this project work on ensuring our patients’ safety.

+3) What is the most rewarding aspect of your job?
 I was drawn to BJC and I continue to enjoy the work because I see in each of my colleagues the recognition that they’re contributing to something significant in their jobs.
 Project management in healthcare is especially rewarding because I don’t just manage scope, cost, and time, I’m also ensuring that our work takes care of the patients.
 This higher purpose is very fulfilling for me.
 It creates a mindset on our projects that our work matters, and there are people counting on us to get it right.

 4) Where do you see yourself professionally in the next 3-5 years?